Architects Remember the 1964-65 World's Fair

 Perhaps the highest praise for the fair, as a springboard for childhood architectural fixations, comes from Scott Specht of the New York firm Specht Harpman.
 Born in 1963, “I was too young to have seen the fair,” says Specht.
 “But my parents made the trip, and when I was about 6 or 7, I found an official souvenir map that they had packed away.
 I remember being completely obsessed with that map for years -- it was highly detailed, full-color, and drawn in axonometric projection.
 I researched every building, and in those pre-internet days, tried to gather as much information as I could.”

 These days, the Internet makes gathering information about the pavilions a cinch.
-But no Google image search can capture the excitement of those incipient architects who were lucky enough to visit them as children.
+But no Google image search can capture the excitement felt by future architects who were lucky enough to visit the World's Fair as children.